Click here for Learn Live UK – Essex Careers Hub

 - Students will receive support in writing a CV and completing job applications through a series of workshops designed to equip them with the skills they will need for the future.

-- Some students will visit colleges and attend taster days which gives them the opportunity to experience ‘a day in the life of a college student’.
+- Some students will attend taster days designed to experience ‘a day in the life of a college student’.

 - Students will get the opportunity to undertake a one-week work experience placement to help them learn about the expectations in the world of work, and gain valuable skills